Your Tampa Moving Day Checklist

 Label Each Box Before It Gets Loaded

-Clearly labeling each box may not be so much of an issue if you are traveling light and moving from one small space to another.
+Clearly labelling each box may not be so much of an issue if you are travelling light and moving from one small space to another.
 But boy could we tell you some stories about how poor (or no) move planning on a big job can add a lot of time and expense to your move!

 Taking the time to label each box or item can help your movers load and unload strategically.
 This will also prevent extra stress later as you hunt for things you need while unpacking.